mcelro4/ethics_fall2025/_casestudy/stakeholder3.md

 **Regulators/Government**

-The Governemnt and regualtors must impliment laws that safeguard users, uphold integrity of the sport, and crack down on criminal activty related to sports betting.
-These regualtions prevent underage gambling, adressing addicitve gambling, and enforce transparency between parties.
+The Government and regulators must implement laws that safeguard users, uphold integrity of the sport, and crack down on criminal activity related to sports betting.
+These regulations prevent underage gambling, address addictive gambling, and enforce transparency between parties.